kaitlynmcl/kaitlynmcl/README.md

 - ⚡ I'm a software engineer with 5+ years of experience.
-- 🌱 I work with React, Python, Django, and JavaScript/Typescript.
+- 🌱 I work with React, Python, Django, Kubernetes, and JavaScript/Typescript.
-- 💬 Reach me at kaitlynmclaughlin25@gmail.com
+- 💬 Reach me at kaitlynmmclaughlin@gmail.com